lbovet/reactive-plumber/README.md

 ### Tools

 You will expose your own functions to be used in the plumbing.
-Do that in a sub-class of `Plumbing`, so that when you import statically your functions, you will also get the Rx-Plumber builtin functions.
+Do that in a sub-class of `Plumbing`, so that when you import statically your functions, you will also get the Reactive-Plumber builtin functions.

 _Tools.groovy_:
 ```groovy